Calhoun Fast Facts

 - In 2014, Calhoun was among 12 community and technical colleges from eight states welcomed into the Achieving the Dream National Reform Network, which provides resources, support and evidence-based strategies focused on closing achievement gaps and increasing student retention, persistence and completion rates.

 - Developed in partnership with Athens State University, Calhoun opened Phase 1 of the Alabama Center for the Arts in 2012, located in Downtown Decatur.
-Construction on Phase II of the ACA began in the summer of 2014.
-Construction is expected to be complete in late 2015.
+Phase II of the ACA officially opened in the fall of 2016.

 - According to a report from the Alabama Community College System, Calhoun’s economic impact to the community and state is substantial.
 Total local economic impact is $279,284,280 for a return on $1 investment (ROI) of 12.1, the highest among the state’s two-year colleges.